 It has been found that users who know the time they need to invest in reading an article tend to read more of the same article, and their time spent on the site increases by about 10%.
 I refrained from explaining why, but it seems to be simple psychology at work.

-It turns out that not long ago, a startup company called monday.com (I built their blog) asked me to embed this option, so I’m even considering adding this functionality to this blog.
+It turns out that not long ago, a startup company called monday.com (I developed their first blog) asked me to embed this option, so I’m even considering adding this functionality to this blog.

 Displaying the Estimated Reading Time